A-Map-of-Miracles/Obsidian-ACIM/Terms & Concepts/the world.md

 ---
-alias:: the World, world, the world
+:: the World, world, the world
 ---